IvanKostruba/Prompt-Reaction/README.md

 * Creature regains hit points.

 The extension currently cannot process:
-* Spells.
-Specifically triggers like “creature casts a spell”.
-Currently not triggered.
 * Creature types, for example “a gnoll within 60 feet of the monster dies”, this creature type is not considered for triggering reactions (any creature that dies will trigger the reaction).
 * Movement.
 “When a creature within 30 feet of the monster moves…”.
 Such reactions cannot be detected in the current version.